 Phase 1: Set Up Your Computer

-Step 1: Enable Media Sharing on PC
+Step 1: Enable Media Sharing on the PC

 Go to Start > Settings and click Network & Internet on the Windows Settings window.
-On the next window, click Sharing options from the right pane, on the Advanced sharing settings box, expand All Networks, click Choose media streaming options from the Media streaming section, click Turn on media streaming on the next box that opens up, and click OK to allow your PC to stream media to the devices connected to your local wireless network.
+On the next window, click Sharing options from the right pane.
+On the Advanced sharing settings box, expand All Networks, click Choose media streaming options from the Media streaming section, click Turn on media streaming on the next box that opens up, and click OK to allow your PC to stream media to the devices connected to your local wireless network.
 Close all the boxes when done, and proceed to the next step.

 Locate and right-click the folder that contains the MP4 files you want to watch on TV, click Properties from the context menu, go to the Sharing tab, click Share, choose Everyone from the drop-down list available on the Network access box, click Add, and ensure that the Permission Level next to the Everyone group is set to Read.
-Click Share to allow the PC to share the folder to send MP4 to TV.
+Click Share to allow the PC to share the folder to send MP4 to the TV.

 Phase 2: Set Up Your TV